-Financial planners can be a valuable resource, whether you are planning for retirement or your children’s education, looking to minimize estate taxes, or simply want to have the confidence that you’re on track that comes with working with an experienced professional.
-You only get one chance at major goals in your life, but an experienced planner has been through these things many times before.
+Financial planners can be a valuable resource, whether you are planning for retirement or your children’s education, looking to decrease estate taxes, or simply want to have the confidence that you’re on track that comes with working with an experienced professional.
+You may only get only a few chances at major goals in your life, but an experienced planner has likely been through these things before.
 In many cases, working with a financial planner can be a helpful step in planning for your financial future.

 CFP® professionals are dedicated to using the financial planning process to serve the financial needs of individuals, families and businesses.
 To earn the prestigious CFP® certification and remain certified as a CFP® professional, individuals must meet four main requirements.

 CERTIFIED FINANCIAL PLANNER™ Professionals must successfully complete CFP® Board’s comprehensive certification examination, which tests an individual’s knowledge on various key aspects of financial planning.

 CERTIFIED FINANCIAL PLANNER™ Professionals must acquire three years of financial planning-related experience before receiving the right to use the CFP® certification marks.

 CERTIFIED FINANCIAL PLANNER™ Professionals must voluntarily ascribe to CFP® Board’s Code of Ethics and additional requirements as mandated.
 CFP® practitioners who violate the code can be disciplined, including permanent loss of the right to use the CFP® certification marks.